-OCS encourages applicants that have received prior funding from AmeriCorps to apply to this Notice.
-OCS encourages applicants to plan for sustainable and mission capable program growth.
-As such, the general practice is for New Applicants to apply for at least 5 but no more than 50 MSY for the first three-year grant cycle, and Recompete Applicants to apply for at least 10 MSY in the second grant cycle and beyond.
+GOCS encourages applicants that have received prior funding from AmeriCorps to apply to this Notice.
+GOCS encourages applicants to plan for sustainable and mission capable program growth.
+As such, the general practice is for New Applicants to apply for at least 10 MSY but no more than 50 MSY for the first three-year grant cycle.

-Organizations that have never received AmeriCorps funding are encouraged to consider ServeMontana's formula grant opportunities.
+Organizations that have never received AmeriCorps funding are encouraged to consider ServeMontana's spring Formula grant opportunities.
 Applicants who have received AmeriCorps funding in the last three years are eligible to apply for Cost Reimbursement and Education Award Program (EAP) grants but are not eligible to apply for Full-Cost Fixed Amount grants.
 Existing subgrantees/operating sites of Fixed Amount and Cost Reimbursement grantees who can demonstrate a successful history and capacity to manage a Fixed Amount grant are considered to have AmeriCorps experience and are eligible to apply for Full Cost Fixed Amount grants.
 See Type of Award.